Everyone’s a theologian; everything is theological; all theology is practical.

 - I am complementarian.
 I believe God designed distinct and complementary gender roles for men and women and that, as such, certain leadership roles and functions in the church are to be restricted to men.

 - I am a non-charismatic.
-Although I am not convinced a decisive case can be made for the cessation of certain spiritual gifts, I think scripture leans that direction; and I believe scripture’s portrayal of such gifts invalidates much contemporary charismatic activity that is currently advocated.
+Although I do not necessarily believe an utterly decisive case can be made for the cessation of certain spiritual gifts, I think scripture leans that direction; furthermore, I believe scripture’s portrayal of such gifts invalidates much contemporary charismatic activity.